comprobo25/comprobo25.github.io/assignments/robot_localization.md

 ## Abstract

-So far, you have successfully programmed robot (simulators) using reactive control strategies.
-You have also combined these reactive control strategies together using finite state control.
-Next, you will build on these skills as you continue to explore the field of mobile robotics.
-In this project you will tackle a fundamental problem in mobile robotics: robot localization.
+So far, we've programmed Neatos using reactive control strategies and combined behaviors using finite state control.
+As we consider more complex tasks we may want a robot to do, having access to higher-level environment information and decision-making capabilities become critical.
+We will explore one of the most fundamental problems in robotics (through a lens of mobile robotics) during this project: robot localization.

 ## Learning Objectives

-* Build fluency with ROS
+* Build fluency with ROS2
 * Learn about one core problem (robot localization) and one important algorithm (particle filtering)
 * Learn strategies for developing and debugging algorithms for robotics
-* Get a feel for the algorithmic tradeoffs between accuracy and computational efficiency
+* Get a feel for the algorithmic trade-offs between accuracy and computational efficiency

 ## Teaming

-For this project, you should work with one other student.
+For this project, you should work with one other student (teams of three are tentatively allowed for this assignment).
+Once you have formed your team, please [list your group](https://docs.google.com/spreadsheets/d/1rE78CwfC8EZzauaegFujHMeQZMqxPuFwX2tCbE_3v44/edit?usp=sharing).

 ## Deliverables

-### Conceptual Overview (Due 9-22)
+### Conceptual Overview (Due Tuesday October 1)

 Using a combination of diagrams and text, describe the major steps of the particle filter at a level of detail sufficient for creating your particle filter implementation.

-As you write your conceptual overview, if there is a gap in your understanding that is fine, but be sure to note it so you can get help in class (or during office hours).
+As you write your conceptual overview, if there is a gap in your understanding that is fine, but be sure to note it, so you can get help in class (or during office hours).

 1. What topics will your particle filter subscribe to?
 Which topics will it publish?
 You can include the specific topic names and types or just indicate generally what the role of each topic will be in the functioning of your particle filter.